zcash/zips/zip-XXXX.rst

 values.
 Nevertheless, their mode of operation today skews a healthy balance of power in Zcash governance.

-The mechanisms of that skew are the Zcash trademark, held by the ECC, and primary client software development, now split between the ECC and the Foundation.
+The mechanisms of that skew are the Zcash trademark, held jointly by the Foundation and the ECC, and primary client software development, now split between the ECC and the Foundation.

-In a disagreement between miners, users, and developers, the ECC has the unilateral option of enforcing the Zcash trademark, effectively allowing them to choose a winning fork against the will of users, miners, and other developers.
+In a disagreement between miners, users, and developers, the Foundation and ECC have the option of enforcing the Zcash trademark, effectively allowing them to choose a winning fork against the will of users, miners, and other developers.

-While the Foundation's maintenance of the `zebrad` client would normally allow them to "soft veto" a network upgrade, they don't have a similar veto on the Zcash trademark enforcement.
+In addition, the Foundation's sole maintenance of the `zebrad` client allows them to "soft veto" a network upgrade.

-Compounding these issues, the Foundation and the ECC aren't arms-length entities as they're organized today.
+Unfortunately, the Foundation and the ECC aren't organized as arms-length entities today.

 This situation poses a number of problems for new and existing Zcash users, as well as both entities.

-* The threat of a central entity overriding (or being forced to override) the will of users undermines self-sovereignty.
+* The threat of two entangled entities overriding (or being forced to override) the will of users undermines self-sovereignty.
 * The ECC and Foundation are both put at legal risk.
 As entangled entities, they're remarkably similar to a single entity when trying to minimize regulatory risk.
-* Power between the two entites *hasn't* been decentralized.
-The ECC remains a unilateral power, as well as a single point of failure.

 The "crowding out" problem
 --------------------------